-Physicians

-Every Employer shall ensure that a physician who has specialized knowledge in the treatment of the health and safety hazards that may be encountered in the oil and gas industry is readily available at all times for medical consultation or for transportation to the workplace to provide medical treatment.

-Medics

-- 1) A medic shall: - a) be assigned to a first aid room; - b) be readily available to render first aid; and - c) if required, accompany an injured or ill employee to-shore and render first aid in transit. - 2) In providing care to an injured or ill employee, not be overruled by anyone other than a physician. - 3) The medic shall not be assigned duties that will interfere with the prompt and adequate rendering of first aid.

-First Aider

-A first aider shall:

-- a) render first aid to persons who are injured or ill at the workplace; - b) in providing care to an injured or ill employee, not be overruled by anyone not trained in first aid; and - c) be in charge of providing care for the injured or ill employee until the treatment is complete or the employee is under the care of an equally or more qualified medical caregiver.
+105 Physicians Every Employer shall ensure that a physician who has specialized knowledge in the treatment of the health and safety hazards that may be encountered in the oil and gas industry is readily available for all times for medical consultation or for transportation to the workplace to provide medical treatment of the second secon 106 Medics A medic shall: a) be assigned to a first aid room; b) be readily available to render first aid of the company and injured or ill employee to shore and render first aid of the company and injured or ill employee to shore and render first aid of the company and injured or ill employee, not be overruled by anyone other than a physician.
+3) The medic shall not be assigned duties that will interfere with the prompt and adequate rendering of first aid.
+107 First Aider a) render first aid ersons who are injured or ill at the workplace; b) in providing care to an injured or ill employee, not be overruled by anyone not trained in first aid; and c) be in charge of providing care for the injured or ill employee until the treatment is complete or the employee is under the care of an equally or more qualified medical caregiver.

-First Aid Kits

-- 1) First aid kits must be readily accessible at various locations throughout the workplace and must be clearly identified by a conspicuous sign, and shall - a) contain only the supplies that are required for rendering first aid; - b) be inspected at least monthly, and its contents maintained in a clean, dry and serviceable condition; and - c) conform to CSA Z1220 First Aid Kits for the Workplace. - 2) A risk assessment must be carried out to determine the number and location of automated external defibrillators required in a workplace, but at minimum, one shall be provided in every workplace in a common area accessible to employees.

-Medical Supplies and Equipment

-- 1) The Employer shall carry out a risk assessment, in consultation with a medic, to determine the appropriate type and quantity of medical supplies and equipment necessary for the workplace, giving consideration to the following: - a) number of POB; - b) nature of work and activities carried out in the workplace and the real and potential hazards related to that work or activities; - c) distance to and response time for emergency medical services; - d) layout of the workplace; - e) environmental factors, including thermal considerations. - 2) Prescription drugs or other medications dispensed by the medic shall be stored in a locked cabinet under the control of the medic.

-Medical Rooms

-- 1) The Employer shall ensure that a medical room is provided and that it is clearly identified by a conspicuous sign where the workplace is normally occupied. - 2) Every medical room shall be: - a) under the supervision of a medic, or where a medic is not required, the first aider available in the workplace who is the holder of the highest level of first aid certificate; - b) located within easy access to a toilet room; - c) constructed to allow for optimum ease of access to persons carrying a patient on a stretcher; - d) maintained in an orderly and sanitary condition; - e) contains information regarding hazardous substances in the workplace and the first aid required to treat exposure to the hazardous substances;
+108 First Aid Kits First aid kits must be readily accessible at various locations throughout the workplace and must be clearly identified by a conspicuous sign, and shall a) contain only the supplies that are required for rendering first aid; b) be inspected at least monthly, and its contents maintained in a clean, dry and serviceable condition; and c) conform to CSA Z1220 First Aid Kits for the Workplace.
+2) A risk assessment must be carried out to determine the number and location of automated external defibrillators required in a workplace, but at minimum, one shall be provided in every workplace in a common area accessible to employees.
+109 Medical Supplies and Equipment The Employer shall carry out a risk assessment, in consultation with a medic, to determine the appropriate type and quantity of medical supplies and equipment necessary for the workplace, giving consideration to the following: a) number of POB; b) nature of work and activities carried out in the workplace and the real and potential hazards related to that work or activities; c) distance to and response time for emergency medical services; d) layout of the workplace; e) environmental factors, including thermal considerations.
+2) Prescription drugs or other medications dispensed by the medic shall be stored in a locked cabinet under the control of the medic.
+110 Medical Rooms 1) The Employer shall ensure that a medical room is provided and that it is clearly identified by a conspicuous sign where the workplace is normally occupied.
+2) Every medical room shall be: a) under the supervision of a medic, or where a medic is not required, the first aider available in the workplace who is the holder of the highest level of first aid certificate; b) located within easy access to a toilet room; c) constructed to allow for optimum ease of access to persons carrying a patient on a stretcher; d) maintained in an orderly and sanitary condition; e) contains information regarding hazardous substances in the workplace and the first aid required to treat exposure to the hazardous substances;